ADD YOURSELF TO THE WAITLIST

 Steve your Social Circle host who has both local knowledge and experience will give you the attention to detail which will make this a thoroughly enjoyable trip, Steve your host will recommend and lead you to many places of interest over your stay, each evening they will take care of your dinner reservations at a restaurant offering the best in local cuisine.
 Steve will assist and answer any questions, and will enhance you enjoyment of your weekend.
 Steve your host will organise the best mode of transport to and from the airport, take care of the hotel bookings and offer a first class service.

-You will share a twin bedded room with an en suite bathroom and a full choice of breakfast.
+You will share a twin bedded room with an en suite bathroom.
 There is an additional single supplement for your own room.* (see details below)

 Contact Cathy pur organiser on 07891060565, or firstname.lastname@example.org to discuss any aspect of the weekend or answer any question.